-Location: Pittsburgh, Pa.
+Location: Pittsburgh, Pennsylvania

 Choset’s remote-controlled bot sports more than a dozen joints, allowing it to crawl and climb through debris that first responders and animal assistants can't navigate.
-(In climbing a pole, for instance, it can autonomously transition its movement based on changes in the pole’s radius.)
+While climbing a pole, for instance, it can autonomously transition its movement based on changes in the pole’s radius.
 A “head”-mounted camera, LED lights and distance-measuring laser technology allow rescue personnel to shepherd the snake through rubble while it transmits video back to a remote crew.

 Aerial Rescue Robots

 Drones are the Zelig of advanced flight tech, popping up in the middle of everything from cocktail serving to grocery delivery to geopolitical escalation.
 They’re also near the heart of most airborne search-and-rescue and disaster prevention efforts.

 Whether flying solo or tethering to other devices, drones and unmanned autonomous vehicles (UAVs) tend to share a few common characteristics: laser and/or radar scanners for navigation, video cameras to record and broadcast details back to remote crews and thermal imaging to help spot survivors.

 A giant among defense contractors, Lockheed Martin is known for developing fighter jets like its F-35.
 The arms behemoth has also spent decades developing a fleet of autonomous unmanned systems, including submarine trackers and aerial reconnaissance drones.

 There’s also the K-MAX, which LM designed to deliver supplies, humanitarian aid and fuel to hard-to-reach locations.
 With a 6,000-pound cargo capacity, the aircraft is a natural to help the annual wildfire threat, as the contractor demonstrated a few years ago.